simaxw/unit-convert/doc/windows.md

 Instruct cmake to create the Ninja build files.
 The current CMake instructions are good for both platforms, linux and win32.
-However in this configuration Windows will spawn a cmd window on every start.
+However in this configuration Windows will spawn a cmd window on every application start.
-Insert "WIN32" into the `add_executable` instruction to prevent that:
+Insert `WIN32` into the `add_executable` instruction to prevent that:

 CMakeLists.txt